-Show your Cooperative Spirit and Get Money for College
+Show your Cooperative Spirit and Win a $1,250 Scholarship

 Polk-Burnett is pleased to offer community service scholarships to the sons and daughters of co-op members.
 Co-op scholarships are unique because they are based on community service, not academic grades, athletic performance or financial need.
 The program recognizes students who make a difference in the lives of others and demonstrate the cooperative spirit.

-1. You must be a high school senior, graduating this school year.
+1. Be a high school senior, graduating this school year.

-3. You must be the son, daughter or legal dependent of a Polk-Burnett Electric Cooperative member (A member is someone who buys electricity from the co-op; parent/guardian must be named on electric account.)
+2. Be the child or legal dependent of a Polk-Burnett Electric Cooperative member.
+(A member is someone who buys electricity from the co-op; parent/guardian must be named on electric account.)

-4. You must demonstrate community service, according to instructions on scholarship application.
+4. Demonstrate community service, according to instructions on scholarship application.

 Winners are announced by mail, in the Powerlines newsletter and during award nights at local high schools.
 Upon proof of enrollment at an accredited school, scholarship winners receive a check toward first-semester expenses.
 Scholarship checks are payable to the educational institution.